anicholakos/complete_fxos_tutorial/source/episode09.rst

 The API is fairly simple.
-All you need to do is invoke the ``navigator.getDeviceStorage()`` method and pass the storage area name to it, such as "sdcard", "music", "pictures", and "videos", which will return a DeviceStorage Object that you can use to access the storage area.
+All you need to do is invoke the ``navigator.getDeviceStorage()`` method and pass the storage area name to it, such as "SD card", "music", "pictures", and "videos", which will return a DeviceStorage Object that you can use to access the storage area.

 You have methods that let you browse/list down the contents of the storage area (which we shall see in the code later on).
 There are methods available for additional stuff too like:

 * Determining free space
 * Writing/creating a file
 * Deleting a file

-Keep in mind that access to the storage area is a privileged operation and hence you must define the type of your application as privileged in the manifest.webapp file that we shall see in the next section.
+Keep in mind that access to the storage area is a privileged operation and hence you must define the type of your application as privileged in the ``manifest.webapp`` file that we shall see in the next section.
 Additionally, you will have to specify the permissions (read or readwrite) for each of the storage areas that you wish to access in your application.

 DeviceStorage Application
 -------------------------

-OK.
-Lets get going with understanding the code and how we can access Device Storage in our application.
+OK, let's get going with understanding the code and how we can access Device Storage in our application.

 DeviceStorage Application - ``manifest.webapp``
 -----------------------------------------------